Create SEO-friendly URLs

 Autogenerated vs. manual values

-By default, the URL slug value is autogenerated from the text element.
-The auto-generation follows two simple rules:
+By default, the URL slug value is autogenerated from the selected text element.
+The autogeneration follows few rules to prevent problems in URLs:

-You can also customize the URL slug value to suit your needs, which causes the element to switch to manual mode.
-As a result, the URL slug will no longer react to changes made to the dependent text element.
+You can also edit the URL slug value to suit your needs.
+Editing the autogenerated slug switches the element to the manual mode.
+As a result, the URL slug will no longer react to changes made to the controlling text element.

 In need of unique URL slugs?